D. J. Eliot: Rice

 In 2007, Eliot was hired by Rice University as their defensive line coach and recruiting coordinator.

 Florida State

 In 2010, Eliot joined Florida State University as their defensive ends coach.
 During his time there, Eliot helped guide them to a win in the 2013 Orange Bowl.

 Kentucky

 In 2013, Eliot was hired as the defensive coordinator and linebackers coach at the University of Kentucky under head coach Mark Stoops.

 Colorado

 In 2017, Eliot joined the University of Colorado Boulder as their defensive coordinator and linebackers coach under head coach Mike MacIntyre.

 Kansas

 In 2019, Eliot was hired by the University of Kansas as their defensive coordinator.

 Temple

 In 2022, Eliot was hired as the defensive coordinator and outside linebackers coach at Temple University under head coach Stan Drayton.

 Philadelphia Eagles

 On March 9, 2023, Eliot was hired by the Philadelphia Eagles as their linebackers coach under head coach Nick Sirianni.

+NC State

+On December 30, 2024, Eliot was hired by NC State as their defensive coordinator and linebackers coach.